BamyaRhaskar/sixtrackNewMaps/README.md

 	-Currently, maps implemented in C so far are: Radio Frequency (RF) Multipole, Exact Bend, and Thick Dipole.

 	-Benchmark programs available for RF Multipole.
 Exact Bend and Thick Dipole are to be developed.

+	-Porting into Fortran and/or OpenCL to be resolved later.

 	-There is an obsolete folder, where different versions of the final scripts can be viewed.
 These versions have not been benchmarked, unless indicated within the comments of that version.